 Following the Queensland Government’s introduction of a statewide no-fault insurance scheme in 2016, people in all Australian states and territories now have access to compensation following a motor vehicle accident, no matter who is at fault.
 However, eligibility and the amount of compensation you may be entitled to varies from state to state, and can depend on factors such as whether you were partially at fault, and the severity of your injuries.

-Your claim may also be affected by what type of land your accident occurred on, whether you have a licence and whether the vehicle you were riding was registered at the time of the accident.
+Your claim may also be affected by what type of land your accident occurred on, whether you have a licence and whether the vehicle you were riding was registered at the time of the motorcycle accident.